snac-cooperative/snac_eac_cpf_utils/readme.md

     unzip ../Downloads/vocabularylanguages.rdfxml.zip
     unzip ../Downloads/vocabularyrelators.rdfxml.zip

-At this point, you should be able to run 4 commands "git status", "ls -l", "java -version", "saxon.sh -?" and get output similar to what follows:
+Assuming that you are in the eac_cpf_utils directory, you should be able to run 4 commands "git status", "ls -l", "java -version", "saxon.sh -?" and get output similar to what follows:

     > git status
     # On branch master